RamenVentures/Operating-Manual/README.md

 ---

 ### Analysis
+Step 4 is our analysis where we decide whether your startup fits our thesis.

 #### Goal

-To think deeply about your startup and decide if we should pursue an investment.
+To decide whether we should pursue an investment.

 #### Questions
 We ask ourselves: